goessner/g2-chart/readme.md

 In this example the x-value range is explicitely set by `xmin` and `xmax`.
 It is valid then for all functions.
 The y-value range is also explicitely set by `ymin` and `ymax`.
 That is done here only, because the `tan`-function has singularities at odd multiples of `pi/2`.
-So its chartis  simply clipped to the desired range of `[-3,3]`.
+So its chart is  simply clipped to the desired range of `[-3,3]`.

 Please note that we didn't specify a color for displaying the functions in the last example. `g2.chart` provides a small set of default colors for sequentially assigning them to functions without explicite color definitions.
-If the function `fill` property is set to `true`, the function chart is filled with respect to the `zero` x-axis using its semi-transparent function color.
+If the `fill` property is set to `true`, the function chart is filled with respect to the `zero` x-axis using its semi-transparent function color.